moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 In March 2026, I will complete my <span class="hl-purple">two-year editorial traineeship</span> at the German daily <a href="http://tagesspiegel.de/autoren/moritz-valentino-matzner">Der Tagesspiegel</a>.
 <br>

-<span class="hl-blue">Before turning to journalism,</span> I worked as a research associate at Freie Universität Berlin and taught a course on Critical Data Science.
+<span class="hl-purple">Before turning to journalism,</span> I worked as a research associate at Freie Universität Berlin and taught a course on Critical Data Science.
 You can find more information about the class in the teachings tab.

-I hold a <span class="hl-pink">Master in Political Science</span> from Freie Universität Berlin and a Masters in <span class="hl-pink">International Security</span> from Sciences Po Paris.
+I hold a <span class="hl-purple">Master in Political Science</span> from Freie Universität Berlin and a Masters in <span class="hl-purple">International Security</span> from Sciences Po Paris.
 I also attended the University of Chicago.
 <br>

 <span class="hl-purple">I am always interested in meeting new people.</span> You can contact me via email by clicking <a href="mailto:moritzvalentinomatzner@posteo.net">here</a>.
 You can reach me via encrypted Signal message by clicking on <a href="https://signal.me/#eu/WlK3PXx3vXFN0SJ8kiJfcfyQThRoLVemldrSk650jfXpvc5yC-VMmbWvttsWYl33">this link</a>.
 My username is <span class="text-pink">mvm.404</span>.